 Rango Hostel Boutique

 Looking for the best hostel in El Poblado?
 Here you have it.
-Rango Hostel Boutique is an amazing Medellín hostel thats full of life, color, and a friendly, uplifting vibe.
-This is one is popular with solo travelers and backpackers who want to meet other travelers, since there are loads of activities including table tennis within the hostel.
+Rango Hostel Boutique is an amazing Medellín hostel that’s full of life, color, and a friendly, uplifting vibe.
+This one is popular with solo travelers and backpackers who want to meet other travelers since there are loads of activities including table tennis within the hostel.

 If you’re thinking “dingy backpacker place”, don’t.
-This is very much a “boutique” hostel option, complete with a roof-top swimming pool and bar, immaculate shared kitchen and clean dorms.
+This is very much a “boutique” hostel option, complete with a roof-top swimming pool and bar, an immaculate shared kitchen, and clean dorms.